SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 ## Pytest

-Before we can begin to automatize testing of our code base we of cause need to write the tests first.
+Before we can begin to automatize testing of our code base we of course need to write the tests first.
 It is both a hard and tedious task to do but arguable the most important aspects of CI.
 Python offers a couple of different libraries for writing tests.
 We are going to use `pytest`.